seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/2022/March/13/README.md

 <!-- I do not plan on creating any new organizations until I get more caught up, and have at least 6 hours of free time on any day (most likely, I will resume next Friday, March 4th) !-->

 I am now working off a weekly schedule, set to Friday of each week.
-I won't resume again until 2022 Friday March 11th.
+I won't resume again until 2022, Friday, March 18th.
 I hope to finish within the next 10 consecutive weeks, although the workload keeps going up, so I am just trying to get through each week, and hope no more than 9 entries get added per week (I limit myself to 10 per week for time and display reasons, as it already takes 6+ hours for 10, and GitHub wouldn't show an 11th daily entry on my daily activity counter)

 I have recently begun to prepare Firefox profiles beforehand (before Friday) this helps save 1-2+ hours of time.